 Want an activity tracker but can’t decide whether to buy a Fitbit wristband or fork out for the rather lovely Apple Watch, now at Series 5?
 We pit Apple Watch vs Fitbit to see which comes out best on various aspects: fitness tracking, heart-rate monitoring, design, price, apps, battery life, and so on.

 Aside from the Ionic and Versa, Fitbits don’t run multiple apps like a smartwatch, but they are directly comparable on many of their fitness-measuring functions, design themes and functions.
 And many feature on-wrist notifications such as Caller ID and Texts - which, to be fair, are the most used non-fitness apps on most smartwatches anyway.

 Keeping fit doesn’t mean you have to be a gym freak or marathon runner.
 Keeping active throughout the day offers real health benefits too, and both the Apple Watch and Fitbit activity trackers are superb at getting you moving more.

 The Apple Watch and Fitbit activity trackers measure steps taken, distance travelled and calories burned.
 They also show you how many minutes you’ve been active during the day.
 Each tracks your progress over time and can store historical data, and you set daily goals for yourself.

 In addition, the Fitbit wristbands (excluding the Flex 2, Alta and Alta HR) have a barometric altimeter that counts distance climbed (take the hilly route home, not the flat one).
 The Fitbits also sync weight data from optional Fitbit Aria scales.

 Serious runners dismissed the original Apple Watch for their needs, preferring the (now discontinued) Fitbit Surge or other dedicated running watches from the Garmin or Suunto.
-But that changed with the release of the Series 2 Apple Watch, which features a built-in GPS just like the Fitbit Ionic.
+But that changed with the release of the Series 2 Apple Watch, which featured a built-in GPS just like the Fitbit Ionic.